-- the need to localize and adapt our applications for specific countries, including translation into foreign languages and associated expenses; - · the need for a go-to-market strategy that aligns product management efforts and the development of supporting infrastructure; - data privacy laws which require that customer data be stored and processed in a designated territory; - · difficulties in appropriately staffing and managing foreign operations and providing appropriate compensation for local markets; - difficulties in leveraging executive presence and company culture globally; - · different pricing environments, longer sales cycles and longer accounts receivable payment cycles and collections issues; - · new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - · laws, customs and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, privacy and data protection laws and regulations; - · increased financial accounting and reporting burdens and complexities; - restrictions on the transfer of funds; - · ensuring compliance with anti-corruption laws including the Foreign Corrupt Practices Act; - the effects of currency fluctuations on our revenues and customer demand for our services; - · adverse tax consequences; and - · unstable regional and economic political conditions.
+- the need to localize and adapt our applications for specific countries, including translation into foreign languages, localization of contracts for different legal jurisdictions and associated expenses; - · the need for a go-to-market strategy that aligns product management efforts and the development of supporting infrastructure; - stricter data privacy laws including requirements that customer data be stored and processed in a designated territory and obligations on us as a data processor; - · difficulties in appropriately staffing and managing foreign operations and providing appropriate compensation for local markets; - difficulties in leveraging executive presence and company culture globally; - different pricing environments, longer sales cycles and longer accounts receivable payment cycles and collections issues; - new and different sources of competition; - potentially weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws, customs and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, privacy and data protection laws and regulations; - increased financial accounting and reporting burdens and complexities; - · restrictions on the transfer of funds; - ensuring compliance with anti-corruption laws including the Foreign Corrupt Practices Act; - the effects of currency fluctuations on our revenues and customer demand for our services; - adverse tax consequences and tax rulings; and - unstable economic and political conditions.

-Today, our international contracts generally are not denominated in local currencies.
-However, the majority of our international costs are denominated in local currencies.
-We anticipate that over time, an increasing portion of our international contracts may be denominated in local currencies.
+The majority of our international costs are denominated in local currencies.
+In addition, we anticipate that over time, an increasing portion of our international sales contracts may be denominated in local currencies.
 Therefore, fluctuations in the value of the U.S. dollar and foreign currencies may impact our operating results when translated into U.S. dollars.
-We have a limited hedging program but we cannot assure that this hedging program will be effective and we will continue to have risk of exchange rate fluctuations on the majority of our foreign currency transactions.
+We have a hedging program but we cannot assure that this hedging program will be effective and we will continue to have risk of exchange rate fluctuations.